vedpratap/vedpratap.github.io/index.md

 <h4 style="margin-bottom:5px;">Academic Achievements:</h4>
 <ul style="margin-left: -1.4em;">
+  <li>Qualified the first round of the Olympiad on Mathematics and Statistics conducted by IITM BS Maths and Stats Academic cell.</li>
   <li>Secured Distinction in Honours and GS Paper.
 (B.Sc. - Patna University) </li>
   <li>Secured Zonal Rank 4 in Bihar and International rank 908 in the finals of 10th SOF – IMO Competition held in February 2017.</li>
   <li>Secured rank 15 in Bihar Zone in the 1st level of 10th SOF International Mathematics Olympiad held during December 2016.</li>